Moose Meat John

 He heard a noise outside his cabin and opened the door to see what it was, a big brown bear was about 20 feet away.

-He grabbed his rifle from over the doorway just as the bear stood on his hind legs, he shot the bear in the mouth, the bear turned to run and the bullet came out his back side and hit right in the door jam.
+He grabbed his rifle from over the doorway just as the bear stood on his hind legs.
+He shot the bear in the mouth, the bear turned to run, and the bullet came out his back side and hit right in the door jamb.

-By the way, he never payed to ride the bus.
+By the way, he never paid to ride the bus.
 His 16 hunting cabins have saved many a stranded hunter.

 I moved to Anchorage in 1946, lived in a tent house for 2 years.
-No water, no electric, best years of my life.
+No water, no electricity, the best years of my life.